Wavestorm Surfboard Review

-It all depends on your expectations.
+Yes, and it all depends on your expectations of it and how much care you give it.
 If you are looking for a big piece of foam to have fun on that won’t last for more than two season this is the board for you.

 This video shares a few tips about how to install the fins on a Wavestorm to better keep your Wavestorm water tight.